Skip to Main Content

 What does home insurance cover in Indiana?

 Home insurance is written on a standardized form.
 Which form you choose depends on what coverage you need, and then each insurance provider adds benefits or exclusions to make its policies unique.
-For example, HO-3 Special Form is the most common type of homeowners policy.
+For example, HO-3 homeowners insurance coverage is the most common type of policy.
 It is written on an open-peril basis for dwelling and other structures and named perils for personal property.
-This simply means that your dwelling and other structures have coverage from every kind of peril, except what is specifically excluded and your personal property is only covered for the perils are listed in the policy documents.
+This simply means that your dwelling and other structures have coverage from every kind of peril, except what is specifically excluded and your personal property is only covered for the perils that are listed in the policy documents.

 In areas prone to certain types of disasters, insurance providers can exclude perils to mitigate their risk.
 So, what does this mean for your Indiana home insurance?
 While most HO-3 policies offer the same coverage, understanding the risks inherent to your home can help you identify coverage gaps.
-Here are the most common damages covered by a standard HO-3 policy you are more likely to experience in Indiana.
+Here are the most common types of damage covered by a standard HO-3 policy in Indiana.
 Make sure to review your policy paperwork to learn the specifics regarding your policy.

 • Fire and lightning